 Plan Text R eference ORS Statute Number ORS Statute Description Section(s) Page # 457.085 (1) An urban renewal agency shall provide for public involvement in all stages in the development of an urban renewal plan.
 1.5 4 457.085 (2)(a) A description of each urban renewal project to be undertaken.
 2 5 457.085 (2)(b) An outline for the development, redevelopment, improvements, land acquisition, demolition and removal of structures, clearance, rehabilitation or conservation of the urban renewal areas of the plan.
 5 13 457.085 (2)(c) A map and legal description of the urban renewal areas of the plan.
-1.3, Apx A 3, Apx A 457.085 (2)(d) An explanation of its relationship to definite local objectives regarding 457.085 (2)(e) An indication of proposed land uses, maximum densities and building requirements for each urban renewal area.
-8 15 457.085 (2)(f) renewal area of the plan.
-14 An indication of which real property may be acquired and the anticipated disposition of said real property, whether by retention, resale, lease or other legal use, together with an estimated time schedule for such acquisition and disposition.
-5 13 If the plan provides for a division of ad valorem taxes under ORS 457.420 to 457.460, the maximum amount of indebtedness that can be issued or incurred under the plan.
-1.4 4 457.085 (2)(i) A description of what types of possible future amendments to the plan are 12 457.085 (2)(i)(A) Adding land to the urban renewal area, except for an addition of land that 12 457.085 (2)(i)(B) Increasing the maximum amount of indebtedness that can be issued or incurred under the plan.
+1.3, Apx A 3, Apx A 457.085 (2)(d) An explanation of its relationship to definite local objectives regarding appropriate land uses and improved traffic, public transportation, public utilities, telecommunications utilities, recreational and community facilities and other public improvements.
+9 18 457.085 (2)(e) An indication of proposed land uses, maximum densities and building requirements for each urban renewal area.
+8 15 457.085 (2)(f) A description of the methods to be used for the temporary or permanent relocation of persons living in, and businesses situated in, the urban renewal area of the plan.
+6 14 457.085 (2)(g) An indication of which real property may be acquired and the anticipated disposition of said real property, whether by retention, resale, lease or other legal use, together with an estimated time schedule for such acquisition and disposition.
+5 13 457.085 (2)(h) If the plan provides for a division of ad valorem taxes under ORS 457.420 to 457.460, the maximum amount of indebtedness that can be issued or incurred under the plan.
+1.4 4 457.085 (2)(i) A description of what types of possible future amendments to the plan are substantial amendments and require the same notice, hearing and approval procedure required of the original plan under ORS 457.095 as provided in ORS 457.2220, including but not limited to amendments: 4 12 457.085 (2)(i)(A) Adding land to the urban renewal area, except for an addition of land that totals not more than one percent of the existing area of the urban renewal area.
+4 12 457.085 (2)(i)(B) Increasing the maximum amount of indebtedness that can be issued or incurred under the plan.
 4 12 457.085 (2)(j) For a project which includes a public building, an explanation of how the building serves or benefits the urban renewal area.
 N/.
 The Plan o include a pub does not